marufzaman/sentiment-analysis-api-using-flask/README.md

 python3 -m venv venv && source venv/bin/activate && pip3 install --no-cache-dir -r ./App/model-builder/model_requirements.txt
 ```

-**Note**: The given commands onward will create a virtual environment, activate it if it does not already exist in the
-root directory, and install the necessary libraries from the `./App/model-builder/model_requirements.txt` file.
+> :memo: **Note:** The given commands onward will create a virtual environment, activate it if it does not already exist in the root directory, and install the necessary libraries from the `./App/model-builder/model_requirements.txt` file.

-- Then you can run the `./App/model-builder/train_model_with_setfit.py` script to generate the `custom-model` in the
+- Then you can run the `./App/model-builder/train_model_with_setfit.py` script to generate the `custom-model` in the `./App/custom-model/` directory.
-  `./App/custom-model/` directory.

 - ##### On a Windows-based system: